Skip to main content

 4. Encode the LSP4 Metadata JSON file URL as a VerifiableURI.

-5. Write the reference to the JSON file on the contract.
+5. Write the reference to the JSON file to your token contract.

 1 - File Uploads